 3. Pounding the galvanized steel posts

 Make sure that all underground lines have been marked before any digging or any posts are pounded into the ground.
-The ideal spacing between the posts is 71″ for a 6′ section and 93 ½” for an 8′ section.
+The ideal spacing between the posts is 93 ½” for an 8′ section.
 If the fence is installed on a slope the distance will have to be shorter dependent on the slope.
 A rail can also be used as a spacer between the posts.
 Start by laying out your fence posts to determine the best fit for the last couple sections in your run.
 You do not want a 2’ long section at the end.
 Start by pounding one post at each end of the fence length.
 Place a string line around the two posts to ensure a straight line.
 Use a level to help make the posts plumb while pounding.
 The post collars will allow for some adjustment after.
 One tip is to slide the two post collars on before pounding the posts into the ground.
 The posts may “mushroom” at the top making it hard to put the collars on after.
 Post should be pounded into the ground 48”.
 To ensure correct post spacing measure the length of your bottom rail and add ¼”.